nhAnik/ordered/README.md

 **Features:**
 - Amortized `O(1)` time complexity for insertion, remove and get
 - Supports generics
-- Supports JSON marshalling and unmarshalling
+- JSON marshalling and unmarshalling
+- Gob encoding and decoding

 **Limitations:**
 - Not safe for concurrent use